turingschool/front-end-curriculum/lessons/module-1/js-object-literals.md

 Create a new repl.

-Declare a new variable called <code>order</code> that stores an object literal.
-It should have all the properties that were printed on the handout you got this morning, paired with the values you handwrote in.
+Declare a new variable called <code>yourName</code> that stores an object literal that represents you!
+It should have all of the following keys: `name`, `age`, `alive`, and `homeTown`.
+Give each of those keys an appropriate value.
 </section>

 ### Access Properties